-W hen defending the practice of dining out on the Sabbath, the UCG implies that those who condemn this behavior are similar to the Pharisees of Jesus' day.
+When defending the practice of dining out on the Sabbath, the UCG implies that those who condemn this behavior are similar to the Pharisees of Jesus' day.
 They then point out that the Pharisees tediously legislated the Sabbath by crafting endless regulations concerning how it should be observed, including not buying and selling.
-After setting up this argument, they suggest that just as the Messiah took issue with the Pharisees of His day, He would also reject the belief that going to restaurants on the Sabbath is a sin in our time.
+After setting up this premise, they suggest that just as the Messiah took issue with the Pharisees of His day, He would also reject the belief that going to restaurants on the Sabbath is a sin in our time.

 United Church of God: